 To successfully monetize your expertise, you need to package your knowledge into premium services that deliver consistent value.
 This involves identifying your areas of expertise and creating service packages that cater to your clients’ needs.

-I’ve built consulting service offerings that transformed product-focused businesses into high-margin hybrid models, creating premium revenue streams that complement core product sales while deepening customer relationships.
+I’ve built consulting service offerings.
+They transformed product-focused businesses into high-margin hybrid models.
+These models create premium revenue streams that complement core product sales.
+They also deepen customer relationships.

 My Pricing Strategy for Consulting Success